jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   self.assertEqual(int('12'), 12)

-the terminal shows an :ref:`AssertionError` for the next line
+the terminal shows an :ref:`AssertionError` for the next one

 .. code-block:: python